thisisulb/AnimalCompanions/README.md

 None combat oriented animals (groundhog, rabbit) will simply try to run away from any enemy and hide themselves.

-**Special Abilities:**

-**Hamstring Biting (Dog):**
-Once activated the dog will try to bit its opponent's hamstring.
-For the next two rounds, every successful melee hit will reduce the opponent's movement speed by 50% for two rounds.
-(No save allowed.)
-**Defensive Howl (Wolf):**
-The wolf howls to rally up the defense and awareness of all party members.
-Every party member within 10 yards will gain +2 AC for 5 rounds.
-**Alertness (Groundhog):**
-Once activated the groundhog will focus all of its attention on watching out for surprise attacks and utter warning sounds whenever a party member is about to get attacked.
-During the one round watch all party members are immune to backstabbing.
-**Zigzag (Rabbit):**
-Once activated the rabbit will circle around a target in a very fast zigzag course.
-If the target fails a save vs. breath weapons it will be confused for two rounds.
-**Web (Spider):**
-On use the spider will try to trap a target in its web.
-If the target fails a -2 save vs. paralyze it will be trapped in the spider's web, rendered completely helpless for one round.

 **Requirements:**
 - BG2 including ToB with the latest official patch ( SoA only install might work, but has not been tested yet.)
 OR BG1EE, SoD, BG2EE, EET, IWD1EE